 Georgian Coffee is served after most meals as a breather between wine pouring and consuming!
 Tbilisi has a growing cafe culture with quirky coffee shops cropping up all over town.
 It's always served as a Turkish coffee "black as hell, strong as death and as sweet as love"

 Khinkali dumplings are a specialty in the Caucasus.
 They come in different varieties including spicy meat, cheese and potato and mushroom.
 If you want to eat like a local then you must suck the juice out of the dumpling first (trying not to spill it down yourself!) and then eat everything apart from the top of the dumpling (the kudi).
 The tops are left on your plate so other guests can see how many you've eaten!

 Yes, don't expect to lose weight on a trip to Georgia!

-Check out our NEW tour: Highlights of Georgia & Armenia
+Check out trips in Georgia & Armenia